Github-Anderson/Github-Anderson.github.io/docs/lessons/CS101/abt.md

 - The parent of node is a $k/2$
 - The children are at $2k$ and $2k + 1$

+### Fibonacci Heap

+- Consist of a group of trees satisfying the minimum-heap property.
+- The minimum key is always at the top of the trees.

 ## Disjoint Set

 - Worst case: $O(\log n)$ (or $O(n)$ without optimization)